rvallely/nc-news/README.md

 9. see an appropriate error if I go to a non existent path or a path for a non existent article or topic
 10. not be able to post a comment if I haven't filled in all of the form boxes
 11. be able to use the site on my mobile or laptop without sacrificing functionality
-12. vote on a comment and immdeiately see the change
+12. vote on a comment and immediately see the change
 13. view a list of all articles written by any specific user
 14. post a new article to an existing topic
 15. delete my own articles